NIRCam Grism Time-Series Target Acquisition

 JWST NIRCam target acquisition (TA) positions the source with subpixel accuracy on a specific part of the detector.
 A TA is highly recommended for NIRCam grism time-series observations.

 Observations in NIRCam’s grism time-series mode should normally include a target acquisition (TA) to precisely place the target at specific points on the detector.
 Precise positioning is required in order to achieve the highest possible calibration stability and enable enhanced flat field determination.
 For applications requiring precision at the 1% level, and/or short observations where the TA would significantly increase the time to acquire the data, TA may not be necessary.
+For higher precision requirements, TA is highly recommended.

 The grisms are in the NIRCam long wavelength (LW) pupil wheels and are always paired with filters in the filter wheel, either F277W, F322W2, F356W, or F444W for grism time-series observations.
 Module A is used for grism time-series observations because of the higher throughput relative to module B. GRISMR is required for grism time-series observations, so spectra will disperse in the row direction with longer wavelengths to the left (decreasing pixel index in science data, Figure 1).